 Today there is little sign of the old mines and the land quickly reverted to the beautiful pastoral scene it is today.
 Farms are relatively small as they always have been and are mainly concerned in the dairy industry.

 The Online Parish Clerk for Tywardreath is Clare Williams, who can be contacted by Email.

 For information about (and contact details for) the current parish council, please see this website.

-Directories and many other books are available to me; please feel free to contact me.
-For further information, see the University of Leicester's Historical Directories website.
+For information, see the University of Leicester's Historical Directories website.

 To view a Bastardy Bond, dated 21 Feb 1776 and naming Richard Rosevear of this parish, click here.

 Documents mentioning several parishes, including Tywardreath, can be found here.

 For further information regarding history, population, etc., visit GenUKI.